przemek83/templates/README.md

 # .clang-format
 Format file for `clang-format` tool.
 To be used with C++ projects enforcing coherent formatting along codebase.
 Just copy it to your project and setup IDE to use it.

+# Licensing
+Software is released under the MIT license.